liru0126/liru0126.github.io/_pages/about.md

 # News
+- *2026.08*: &nbsp; One paper is accepted by International Journal of Computer Vision (IJCV).
 - *2026.07*: &nbsp; One paper is accepted by ACMMM 2026.
 - *2026.02*: &nbsp; One paper is accepted by CVPR 2026.
-- *2025.09*: &nbsp; One paper is accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).

 <span class='anchor' id='selected-publications'></span>